5ifar/Consumer_Goods_Ad-Hoc_Analysis/README.md

 ---

 ## Contents:
-Please find the resource links for the project below:
+Please find the sectional links for the project below:
 - [Introduction to AtliQ Hardware](#introduction-to-atliq-hardware)
   - [Project Objective](#project-objective)
 - [Tools used & Methodologies implemented](#tools-used)